GitHub actions on pull requests

 Deploy with host nodes

-When using host nodes, virtual cluster workloads run on the existing host cluster nodes.
+When using host nodes, tenant cluster workloads run on the existing control plane cluster nodes.
 This is the simplest setup for CI/CD pipelines.

 - Basic